Regressing the Vortex: On Rereading Moby-Dick

 La chasse à la baleine, 1835, Ambroise-Louis Garneray

 Anyways, Tashtego has fallen into the head of a whale that is now sinking into the ocean!
-Queequeg, another valiant Harpooneer whom, you may recall, is married to Ishmael, dives after him and in a scene of swashbuckling-style adventure action, cuts Tashtego out of the of void and delivers him back to the surface, as if he were delivering a second birth.
+Queequeg, another valiant harpooneer, whom, you may recall, is married to Ishmael, dives after him and in a scene of swashbuckling-style adventure action, cuts Tashtego out of the of void and delivers him back to the surface, as if he were delivering a second birth.
 Melville is always quick to make a philosophical jab at the end of most chapters and he ends this chapter like so: “How many, think ye, have likewise fallen into Plato’s honey head, and sweetly perished there?”

-If we discard the androcentric top-down view from cosmic idealism—those perfect ideas of heaven—then we are left with a kind of pantheism by which nature is spirit.
+If we retreat from the androcentric top-down view of cosmic idealism—those perfect ideas of heaven—then we are left with a kind of pantheism by which nature is spirit.
 Melville was well aware of the pantheistic trend, particularly in the guise of Ralph Waldo Emerson’s transcendentalism.
 This was the American version of German Romantic idealism prevalent to the era, mixed in with a good amount of Goethe’s daemonic nature, and no doubt the shadow of Manifest Destiny (the belief that America had been given to white Christian colonizers by father god).
 Emerson believed that God was nature and that every living creature was united by an oversoul.
 While Moby-Dick contains more than a few quasi-transcendental moments of ecstatic and boundless consciousness, Melville didn’t quite buy Emerson’s bit either; maybe because it’s difficult to maintain belief in a transcendent oversoul amidst all that bloody whale murder?

-One chapter in particular reveals this high ambivalence regarding pantheism: Chapter 35, The Masthead.
+One chapter in particular reveals this high ambivalence regarding the oversoul: Chapter 35, The Masthead.
 One of Ishmael’s jobs is to climb to the top of the masthead and there keep a look out for whales.
 Or would keep a lookout only the dip and roll of the boat plunging down the waves, together with the surrounding sea-reach, puts Ishmael into a profound trance.
-Here we find a near pitch-perfect description of what would later on be named oceanic feeling, which is precisely the feeling of becoming boundless spirit.
+Here we find a near pitch-perfect description of what would later on be named oceanic feeling, which is precisely the feeling of being boundless spirit.
 The masthead watcher is lulled:

 into such an opium-like listlessness of vacant unconscious reverie… that at last he loses his identity; takes the mystic ocean at his feet for the visible image of that deep, blue, bottomless soul, pervading mankind and nature; and every strange, half-seen, gliding, beautiful thing that eludes him; every dimly-discovered, uprising fin of some indiscernible form, seems to him the embodiment of those elusive thoughts that only people the soul by continually flitting through it.
-In this enchanted mood the spirit ebbs away to whence it came; becomes diffused through time and space, like Wickliff’s Pantheistic ashes, forming at last a part of every shore the round world over (note 02).
+In this enchanted mood the spirit ebbs away to whence it came; becomes diffused through time and space, like Wickliff’s Pantheistic ashes, forming at last a part of every shore the round world over (note 03).

 But what would otherwise be an ecstatic mystical trance produced by a very literal oceanic feeling, and one liable to turn you transcendentalist, is all the while fraught with mortal danger for “move your foot or hand an inch, slip your hold at all; and your identity comes back in horror.
 Over Descartian vortices you hover.
 And perhaps at mid-day, in the fairest weather, with one half-throttled shriek you drop through that transparent air into the summer sea, no more to rise forever.”
 Melville, concluding with his philosophical jab, ends the chapter with the admonition: “Heed it well, ye Pantheists!”